Hakai Institute Logo

 Using ARMS combined with other established biodiversity surveys (e.g. visual dive surveys, environmental DNA sampling) allows for an in-depth analysis of biodiversity and community composition.
 These surveys help us to understand how different marine communities respond to changing ocean conditions, habitats, and restoration practices.
 Understanding these responses can help us predict community responses and implement strategies for future oceanic changes.

-Beginning in Fall 2025, we are working alongside community partners to expand the ARMS network across the Salish Sea in order to gain better understanding of kelp forest biodiversity across the region.
-We’re excited to expand this project throughout the Salish Sea and the neighbouring coastlines.
-ARMS have been deployed almost exclusively in tropical ecosystems, so we are eager to enhance our understanding of temperate subtidal cryptic biota using this method.
+Since Fall 2025, we have been working alongside community partners to expand the ARMS network across the Salish Sea in order to gain better understanding of kelp forest biodiversity across the region.
+We have anchored three ARMS per site across seven locations throughout the Salish Sea and the neighbouring coastlines.
+They will each remain anchored for approximately twelve months, allowing organisms to passively grow and collect on these units throughout the year.